 - Patented stretch fabrics make it easy to move in

 The Tru-Spec Men’s 24-7 Tactical Pants have a traditional cut for a more tailored fit.
-While these pants are not exactly military-grade, they can look similar to the tactical cargo pants that SWAT officers wear.
+While these pants are not precisely military-grade, they can look similar to the tactical cargo pants that SWAT officers wear.

-It comes in big and tall sizing that includes up to a 42-inch inseam a 60-inch waist.
+It comes in big and tall sizing that includes up to a 42-inch inseam and a 60-inch waist.
 Made from a polyester and cotton blend, these pants are breathable and stain & water-repelling properties.

 We found them great for bushcrafting in hot and humid weather.
-Made from a polyester-cotton rip-stop fabric, these pants are coated with Teflon, making them quick-drying, wind-resistant and durable.
+Made from a polyester-cotton ripstop fabric, these pants are coated with Teflon, making them quick-drying, wind-resistant and durable.

 They claim to be wrinkle-resistance which is a bonus but not a factor one would consider while bushcrafting.
 It features an elastic waistband and a gusseted crotch for maximum comfortability.

-As for storage, there are two front pockets that are quite deep featuring a reinforced bridge created to hold a tactical knife safely.
+As for storage, there are two front pockets that are quite deep, featuring a reinforced bridge created to hold a tactical knife safely.